pm3/api-flow/README.md

           $a: case.params.a # expression

 This documentation provides an overview of the data objects and their attributes that form the basis for processing flows in the API-Flow application.

+---

+## Using Expressions

+OGNL expressions are used for data manipulation.
+Expressions can be applied in workers on the `$path`, `where`, `headers`, and `params` items.

+For `headers` and `params`, these are maps.
+If the name of the parameter starts with the `$` symbol, its value is treated as an expression.
+Otherwise, it is a static property.

+If there is only one property in the map named `$`, the output is not a map but rather the value evaluated from the expression parameter value.